dev-scripts/nodeRestApp/README.md

 ```

-## Creating the database for the app
+## Creating the database and tables for the app

 ```sql